-Barry Soper: Tories have a real dilemma
+Barry Soper: Donald Trump is a Twitter toddler in a White House playpen

 Trump's already told the Tories it should be his bad hair buddy Boris Johnson, because of course he's the most knowledgeable person ever to be born in the history of the world, except for Jesus, although for him that'd be debatable.

-But whoever it is, they have a real dilemma, whether to be seen buckling to the bully and sacking the diplomat or keeping him in place and suffering the inevitable diplomatic consequences.
+But whoever it is, Britain has a real dilemma - whether to be seen buckling to the bully and sacking the diplomat or keeping him in place and suffering the inevitable diplomatic consequences.

 We kept ours in place and survived but then by comparison to Britain, we're a blip on the radar screen.